Last Updated on 6 July 2023 by Editorial Team

 Roles and Responsibilities of a Construction Contracts Manager

 As a Construction Contracts Manager, your role encompasses a wide range of responsibilities.
 Therefore, from the initial project assessment to the final closeout, you are entrusted with managing the contractual aspects of the construction process.
-Subsequently, your key duties as a Construction Contracts Manager include:-
+Subsequently, your key duties as a Contracts Manager in construction will include:-

 - Preparation and Negotiation of Contracts: Collaborating with stakeholders to draft, review, and negotiate contracts, ensuring clarity, fairness, and alignment with project objectives.